asr609/DatingApplicationDevelopmentRepository/README.md

-This branch is defined as the master branch.
-This branch will be used for published application code
+This branch is defined as the UAT branch.
+This branch will be used for testing